-NOTICE
+▶ NOTICE

-You can terminate your tenancy agreement at any time.
-You request to do so by sending a registered letter with acknowledgement of receipt to your landlord (1 month's notice must be given, except in Montpellier and some neighbouring districts which are areas of high demand (zones tendues).
+The request to terminate your tenancy agreement is done by sending a registered letter with acknowledgement of receipt to your landlord.
+In Nimes and Perpignan the notice must be given 3 months before leaving.
+As for Montpellier and it's neighbouring districts, which are areas of high demand (zones tendues), the notice is only 1 month.